DioxusLabs/sdk/README.md

 <p align="center"><i>This library is still under development.
 Expect breaking changes!</i></p>
 <br/>

-`dioxus-std` is a Dioxus standard library that provides abstractions for your Dioxus app.
+`dioxus-sdk` is a Dioxus standard library that provides abstractions for your Dioxus app.
 Abstractions included are notifications, clipboard, geolocation and storage with more to come!

 **Features**
 - [x] Geolocation - (Web, Windows)